yfukai/laptrack/README.rst

 License
 -------

-Distributed under the terms of the `GNU General Public License version 3`_, *LapTrack* is free and open source software.
+Distributed under the terms of the `The 3-Clause BSD License`_, *LapTrack* is free and open source software.